 - The first workshop took place in Boston and brought together academic and industry experts in the field.

-- The second workshop will take place in Berkeley and will jump-start the process of standardization.
+- The second workshop took place in Berkeley and jump-started the process of standardization and consolidated the Community Reference document.

 Join the ZKProof Standards Community mailing list to keep up to date with all the developments.
 We encourage researchers, developers, practitioners, businessmen and women, and others to join us, get involved and contribute to the effort.